 The Town provides a single employer defined benefit other postemployment benefit plan (OPEB) to all of its employees.
 The plan allows its employees and their beneficiaries to continue to obtain healthcare benefits upon retirement.
 The benefits of the plan are in accordance with Florida Statutes, which are the legal authority for the plan.
+A trust has not been established to fund the plan.
 The plan has no assets and does not issue a separate financial report.